11 Surprising Things That Are Taxable

 In reality, few criminals report their ill-gotten gains on their tax returns.
 But if you're caught, the feds can add tax evasion to the list of charges against you.
 That's what happened to notorious gangster Al Capone, who served 11 years for tax evasion.
 Capone never filed a tax return, the IRS says.

-If you unearth a cache of gold coins in your backyard or discover sunken treasure while deep-sea diving, the IRS wants a piece of your booty.
-Found property that was lost or abandoned is taxable at its fair market value in the first year it's your undisputed possession, the IRS says.
+But be aware that if you find a diamond in the rough, unearth a cache of gold coins in your backyard or discover sunken treasure while deep-sea diving, the IRS wants a piece of your booty.
+Found property is taxable at its fair market value in the first year it's your undisputed possession, the IRS says.

 The precedent for the IRS's "treasure trove" rule dates back to 1964, when a couple discovered $4,467 in a used piano they had purchased for $15.
 The IRS said the couple owed income taxes on the money, and a U.S. District Court agreed.